Michigander/generac/readme.md

-# JS Generator Patterns
+# Generac

-This is a collection of utilities for building systems based on asynchronous iterables.
+A collection of utilities for building systems based on asynchronous iterables.

 ## Included